-What is a Customer Data Platform and Why Should You Use It in 2019
+What is a Customer Data Platform and Why Should You Use It

-What is a CDP?
+What is CDP?
 Is it just a new trendy word in marketing automation or a must-have tool for advertisers of all kinds?
 Let’s figure out how it works and uncover all the benefits it brings to marketers and advertisers.